SaiML/Machine-Learning-Deep-learning-projects/README.md

     - **Description:** The aim of this data science project is to predict the price of used cars in major Indian metro cities.
     - **Technologies Used:** The notebooks uses Decision Tree Regressor and Random Forest Regressor.
     - **Results:** The random forest regressor gave 87.8% accuracy
-## License
-This project is licensed under the [MIT License](https://github.com/SUKHMAN-SINGH-1612/Data-Science-Projects/blob/main/LICENSE).

 You are free to use the code and resources for educational or personal purposes.
-## Contributing
 Contributions are welcome!
-If you would like to contribute to this repository, please follow the guidelines outlined in [CONTRIBUTING.md](https://github.com/SUKHMAN-SINGH-1612/Data-Science-Projects/blob/main/CONTRIBUTING.md).
-Any improvements, bug fixes, or additional projects are greatly appreciated.

 ## Feedback and Contact
 I welcome any feedback, suggestions, or questions you may have about the projects or the repository.
-Feel free to reach out to me via email at sukhmansinghbhogal@gmail.com
+Feel free to reach out to me via email at periyavaramsainathreddy@gmail.com
 Enjoy exploring my data science projects!